26 X 1908 Kristiania (Oslo) – XII 1942 Auschwitz-Birkenau

 Biography

-After being arrested together with his father and brother Julius on 26 October 1942, Jacob was imprisoned at the Bredtveit prison.
-Together with several family members, but without his violin, Jacob Scharff was deported to Auschwitz on 26 November.
-He refused to play in the camp orchestra and was killed in December 1942.
+After he was arrested on 26 October 1942, Jacob Scharff was detained at Bredtveit prison along with his father and brother Julius.
+The men were subsequently sent to Camp Berg outside Tønsberg.
+Along with several family members – but without his violin – Jacob was deported on the SS Donau on 26 November 1942.
+He refused to play in the camp orchestra, and was killed at Auschwitz-Birkenau in December 1942.

 Jacob Scharff plays the violin.
 From the collection of Oslo Jewish Museum